ChandraCXC/iris/iris/distro/README.txt

 potentially be renamed according to their position in the list.

 To see the list of available models, click "Add".
+Each time the user clicks "Add", the list of models comes up; models are arranged in two groups: preset components and custom models.
+Custom models can be managed by using the Custom Fit Models Manager tool from the desktop or the Tools menu.

-Each time the user clicks "Add", the list of models comes up; the user can click on a model in the list, and that model is added to the list in the component dialog box.
+When the user clicks on a
+model in the list, that model is added to the list in the component dialog box.
 For example, to fit a broken power-law to 3C 273, click "brokenpowerlaw" in the list.
 This will add a model component in the dialog box, that looks like this: